lingui/js-lingui/website/docs/releases/migration-4.md

 - `srcPathIgnorePatterns`,
 - `fallbackLocale`

 were deleted from the source code.
-This should affect only users who are migrating from `v2` to `v4` directly.
+This should only affect users who are migrating from `v2` to `v4` directly.

-### Plural Rules works out of the box without manual configuration
+### Plural Rules now work out of the box without manual configuration

-You can safely remove `i18n.loadLocaleData` calls because since v4 Lingui uses `Intl.PluralRules` internally.
+You can safely remove `i18n.loadLocaleData` calls because Lingui v4 uses `Intl.PluralRules` internally.

 ```diff
 - import { en, cs } from "make-plural/plurals"